 Some Cautions When Taking CBD Products

-While CBD may offer a few benefits over an antidepressant medication, it is not a replacement and shouldn’t be used as such.
-There are trained professionals and treatment facilities designed to help treat people with depression and anxiety.
+While CBD treatment may offer a few benefits over an antidepressant medication, it is not a replacement and shouldn’t be used as such.
+As discussed previously, there are few studies that exist on the use of CBD for sustained antidepressant like effects.

 Mental health is essential and prescribed medications should never be substituted or stopped unless recommended by a healthcare professional.